-Installing a Nest thermostat is one of the most convenient ways to perfect the everyday schedule of your comfort system.
-This smart thermostat can be taught your preferences and automatically make improvements.
-But as you might expect, it won’t work properly or at all if you see an error code on the display.
-The exact error code supplies useful information about the source of the problem, something a professional technician can use to present solutions that much quicker.
+Using a Nest thermostat is one of the best ways to optimize the daily schedule of your heating and cooling.
+This smart thermostat can be taught your preferences and automatically make adjustments.
+But as you might expect, it won’t work well or at all if you see an error code appear.
+The precise error code offers useful information about the source of the problem, something a trained technician can use to provide solutions that much sooner.

-Here are seven of the most common error codes you could encounter on your Nest thermostat.
-We’ll review the basics of each error code on top of how you could solve it and the approximate cost to do so.
-Remember that while the investment will ultimately depend on the precise Nest model, you can expect to pay between $75-$200 for repairs.
-This should include things like travel and labor costs along with any specific parts necessary to wrap up repairs.
+Here are seven of the most likely error codes you could discover on your Nest thermostat.
+We’ll review the basics of each error code as well as how you could address it and the estimated cost to do so.
+Don’t forget that while the price will ultimately hinge on the exact Nest model, you can expect to pay between $75-$200 for repairs.
+This should include travel and labor costs as well as any specific parts necessary to wrap up repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and appears when the power is shut off.
-Since this is a critical power error, the thermostat will swap to the backup battery system.
-The error message will remain on the screen until the issue is fixed.
+This critical error code is limited to newer models of the Nest thermostat and shows up when the power is shut off.
+Because this is a critical power error, the thermostat will swap to the backup battery system.
+The error message will continue to be displayed until the problem is resolved.

-Losing power to your Nest thermostat can be for a number of reasons.
-The wiring may have disconnected or become damaged, or a disconnection might have happened further along in your electrical system.
-This could be the circuit breaker, fuse box or system switch.
-A professional technician should check electrical connections and wiring until they locate the root of the problem.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring could have disconnected or become damaged, or a disconnection could have occurred further along in your electrical system.
+This may be the circuit breaker, fuse box or system switch.
+A professional technician can examine electrical connections and wiring until they uncover the source of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring should be reconfigured.
-More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to make sure it’s not merely a software issue.
-If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin inspecting connectors.
+Critical error code e294 shows up when your Nest thermostat’s wiring needs to be reconfigured.
+More specifically, the technician will need to reconfigure the R wire.
+They’ll first perform a factory reset of your thermostat to make sure it’s not merely a software error.
+If that doesn’t work, they’ll review the wiring diagram of the thermostat and start looking at connectors.

-They’ll detach the power and progressively inspect each wire, making sure they are fully attached into the connector with the proper amount of uncovered copper.
-When they find the problem connector, it can be swapped for a new one.
+They’ll detach the power and slowly inspect each wire, seeing to it that they are fully attached into the connector with the correct amount of bare copper.
+When they locate the malfunctioning connector, it can be replaced for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is particularly hot.
-The HVAC system can shut down and stop delivering power to your Nest thermostat.
-When this problem lingers, the backup battery in your thermostat drains and the thermostat will finally power down.
-Assuming the breakers are on, you can examine a handful of other places before calling a professional technician.
+This critical error code can surface when the weather outside is especially hot.
+The HVAC system can fail and stop delivering power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat drains and the thermostat will subsequently power down.
+In the event the breakers are on, you can examine a handful of other places before contacting a professional technician.

-Because this error can deplete your thermostat’s battery, the first step may be restoring enough power to determine if this specific error code is what you’re dealing with.
-You can detach the thermostat from its base and supply power by using a USB cable.
-Assuming it reveals error code 195, you may continue to visually inspect components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t find anything wrong with these components, it will probably be best to contact a pro.
+As this error can consume your thermostat’s battery, the first step could be supplying enough power to find out if this specific error code is what you’re facing.
+You can separate the thermostat from its base and deliver power by using a USB cable.
+Assuming it reveals error code 195, you may continue to visually inspect components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to uncover anything wrong with these components, it will probably be best to call a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical problem with your Nest thermostat.
-More specifically, e103 will refer to an overcurrent problem, which means the wiring is getting more power than needed.
-This will sometimes stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
-The technician needs to cautiously investigate and test the Nest’s electrical system to determine where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical malfunction with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is experiencing more power than necessary.
+This can stem from the breaker box, an error from the control board or through a defective connection in the thermostat.
+The technician needs to meticulously examine and test the Nest’s electrical system to understand where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-Even though this error code isn’t critical, it may still keep you from using the Nest thermostat like normal.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as missing one can block your Nest from getting adequate power.
-You can check the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
-If not, you need a Nest Power Connector.
+Even though this error code isn’t critical, it might still stop you from using the Nest thermostat like normal.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from obtaining adequate power.
+You can examine the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+If not, you’ll need a Nest Power Connector.

-With installation of a Nest Power Connector, you may notice error code E297 be displayed.
-This can be resolved by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+Due to installation of a Nest Power Connector, you will sometimes notice error code E297 appear.
+This can be dealt with by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector is already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error that’s the result of an overcurrent.
-If too much power is being delivered through the Nest’s wiring, it can damage internal components and could even be a fire hazard.
-If you see this error code appear on your Nest thermostat and want to protect from electrical damage, it’s recommended to turn the power off straightaway.
-You can then get a hold of a professional technician with the necessary experience identifying and solving electrical problems.
+Just like error code e103, e104 is a critical error stemming from an overcurrent.
+If excess power is being delivered using the Nest’s wiring, it can damage internal components and could even be a fire hazard.
+If you see this error code appear on your Nest thermostat and want to guard against electrical damage, it’s recommended to shut the power off as soon as possible.
+You can then get a hold of a professional technician with the necessary experience diagnosing and fixing electrical issues.

 e73 – Critical

-This might be as straightforward as the breaker being turned off, but it can also be something with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually check the wires to make sure none of them are loose or damaged.
-If nothing looks to be out of place, it’s time to get in touch with a local professional.
+This may be as straightforward as the breaker being switched off, but it could also be an issue with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure they’re not loose or damaged.
+If nothing looks to be out of place, it’s a good idea to get in touch with a local professional.